AIHubCentral/docs/assets/Extra/Model Maker Role.md

 :     The [Pretrain](https://docs.aihub.gg/rvc/resources/training/#pretrains) you used.

 **Model Link**
-:     Its download link from Hugging Face (right click and copy link the download icon of the model zip, for example https://huggingface.co/Nick088/TADC_Bubble/resolve/main/TADC_Bubble.zip?download=true) or Weights.
+:     Its download link from Hugging Face (right click and copy link the download icon of the model zip, for example https://huggingface.co/Nick088/TADC_Bubble/resolve/main/TADC_Bubble.zip?download=true).

 **Sample File**
 :     An audio sample of it talking/singing.